 Global Debate Evaluation Standard

-GDES is the scoring framework behind DebateScore.
+GDES is the scoring framework behind DebateScore — transparent, comparable, cognitively light.

 Download the GDES Whitepaper